 I hung parallel to the floor.
 The demon was still in the same spot, waiting for me.
 He was enjoying my panic.
 I was sure it could smell the sickly-sweet stench of it as well as I could.

-The demon didn’t need to move.
-It knew I was trapped.
+He was waiting for me.
+He didn’t need to move.
+I was trapped.

 There was only one thing left I could do.